-There is only one study that has compared combination therapy with lamivudine plus adefovir to lamivudine monotherapy in naive patients.
-There was no difference in the virologic and biochemical response between the groups.
-The rate of lamivudine resistance was much lower in the combination group.
-However, the development of resistance could not be completely avoided by adding adefovir (Sung 2003).
-Another study analysing the combination of lamivudine plus telbivudine showed no benefit over a median observational period of two years (Schmutz 2006).
-Combining telbivudine and lamivudine did not improve antiviral efficacy or protect against development of resistance (Lai 2005).
+There is only one study comparing a combination therapy with LAM and ADV to LAM monotherapy in untreated patients (Sung 2008).
+In this study, there was no difference in the virologic and biochemical response between both groups.
+The rate of LAM resistance was much lower in the combination group.
+However, the development of resistance could not be completely avoided even with the use of an additional dose of ADV.

+Another study analyzing the combination of LAM with LdT also showed no benefit for combination therapy (Lai 2005).
 No data are available on other combination therapies.